joonarafael/ohte/README.md

-# Ohjelmistotekniikka Spring 2023

-## FLAG GAME QUIZ
+# FLAG GAME QUIZ

-# Important Notice Regarding Installation
+## Important Notice Regarding Installation

 My current build (0.1.4) is running fine on an Oracle VirtualBox Ubuntu installation and Cubbli computer provided by the school.